thoughtbot/shoulda-matchers/README.md

   should ensure_length_of(:api_token).
     is_at_least(15).
     is_at_most(20).
-    message('Password must be in between 15 and 20 characters')
+    with_message('Password must be in between 15 and 20 characters')

   should ensure_length_of(:secret_key).
     is_at_least(15).